TimurSatarov/Tank-Commander/README.md

 #Check Point
-# Battle City Tank Game
+# Tank-Commander Tank Game

 ## Overview

-Battle City is a 2D tank battle game inspired by classic arcade games.
+Tank-Commander is a 2D tank battle game inspired by classic arcade games.
 Players control a tank that can move in various directions, fire bullets.

 ## Features